SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

     this.messaging.on('sap.s4.beh.businesspartner.v1.BusinessPartner.Changed.v1', async ({ event, data }) => await this.onBusinessPartnerChanged(event, data))
 ```

-6. In `srv/processors-service.js` add the an method to update the changed Business Partner
+6. In `srv/processors-service.js` add the a method to update the changed Business Partner

 ```js
 async onBusinessPartnerChanged(event, data){